virtualpublicistcom/docs/source/docs/campaign-creation.md

 When composing a message, the Message Body section offers several helpful tools to streamline your writing and editing process:

 - **AI Generate Email** - Use the AI-powered button to instantly generate a draft email based on your needs or prompts.
-- **Load Template** - Select from a variety of email templates to speed up your workflow and maintain consistency.
-- **Reset Email** - Clear the current message body and start fresh with a single click.
+- **Reset** - Clear the current message body and start fresh with a single click.

 ---